sevenbridgesnz/recruit-frontend-react/README.md

 # Assignment
-Create a one page application following the LO-FIs given in this assignment.
+Create an one page application following the requirements given in this assignment.

 We suggest to use create-react-app typescript for your setup.

-Juniors can do either the backend or frontend test.
-Intermediate engineers and above are also expected to complete backend test to persist the data.
+Intermediate engineers and above are also expected to complete [backend test](https://github.com/sevenbridgesnz/recruit-backend-dotnet) to persist the data.
+If you are completing the backend test, please make sure both front end and backend are connected, eg front end is fetching data from the backend.

-## LO-FI
+## Demonstration of Concepts
-Remember these are LO-FI and should only be treated as such.
+Remember this assignment is supposed to demonstrate knowledge of concepts and should be treated as such.
 You are asked to write a simple ordering program that will collect order information and when submitted, it will display list of ordered items on the main screen.
+We are not looking for the perfect implementation, but for demonstration of knowledge of the technologies.

-## Spec
+## Specs
 These are the only functional requirements for your implementation:

 ### Navigation